OlympusDAO-Education/Documentation/using-etherscan/staking.md

 3. Once it is connected, select the *stake* option.

 4. On the *_amount (uint256)* field, fill in the amount you wish to stake, and multiply it by 1e9.
+Alternatively, you can use [this calculator](https://docs.google.com/spreadsheets/d/1vm48OCBnVh8uah0-3Xa7HqFwmfxgcrMIWPrOllSFIvA/edit?usp=sharing) to perform the conversion for you.
 For example, if you want to stake 1 OHM, fill in the value: **1000000000**

 5. Click **Write**.